YonasFasil/v/replit.md

-# Event Venue Management System - "Venuine"
+# VENUIN - Complete Venue Management Platform Documentation

 ## Overview

-"Venuine" is a comprehensive event venue management system designed for venue owners and event managers.
-It provides tools to manage bookings, customers, proposals, payments, and tasks.
-The system incorporates AI-powered features such as smart scheduling, automated email replies, lead scoring, and predictive analytics to optimize venue operations and enhance customer experience.
-The business vision is to streamline venue management, increase efficiency, and provide data-driven insights to maximize revenue and customer satisfaction in the event industry.
+VENUIN is an advanced multi-tenant SaaS platform designed for comprehensive venue management.
+Its primary purpose is to provide venue owners and event managers with a complete suite of tools for managing bookings, customers, proposals, payments, and tasks.
+The platform incorporates AI-powered features to optimize operations, enhance administrative capabilities with role-based access controls, and ensure scalability.
+The business vision is to streamline venue operations, improve efficiency, and leverage AI for intelligent insights, positioning VENUIN as a leading solution in the event management market.

 ## User Preferences